-A tenant who stops paying rent puts the landlord in a position where patience is expensive and haste is dangerous.
-The correct route depends on one critical distinction: whether the tenancy is protected by the Rent Control Law or is an ordinary contractual tenancy.
-Getting this wrong can cost a landlord months.
-This guide explains both routes and the practical steps that protect your position from day one.
+When a tenant stops paying, patience is expensive and haste is dangerous.
+Everything turns on one distinction: whether the tenancy is protected by the Rent Control Law or is an ordinary contractual tenancy, because the two lead to different courts and different grounds.
+This explains both routes, and the steps that protect a landlord from the first missed payment.

 Rent Control or Contractual Tenancy